sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 **What's next?**

-I want to dive deeper with Python, especially with data science packages like pandas, numpy, etc. and machine learning packages (like scikit-learn, tensorflow, pytorch).
+I want to dive deeper with Python, especially with data science packages like matplotlib, NumPy, pandas, and machine learning packages (like scikit-learn, TensorFlow, PyTorch).
 I have a basic level of knowledge right now and can write fully operational scripts, but I don't know the ins-and-outs by heart.

 *3/26/2018*